 We hope the trial will be open to enrolment in late 2017.

 Where will the trial be open?

 The trial will initially open at Peter MacCallum Cancer Centre in Victoria and St Vincent’s Hospital in Sydney.
-Subsequently, we anticipate opening this trial at Royal Brisbane Hospital in Queensland; The Austin Hospital and Monash Medical Centre in Victoria; Royal North Shore Hospital and Liverpool Hospital in Sydney; and Fiona Stanley Hospital in Western Australia.
-We are working with South Australia to determine whether the trial can be done there as well.
+Subsequently, we anticipate opening this trial at Royal Brisbane Hospital in Queensland; The Austin Hospital and Monash Medical Centre in Victoria; Royal North Shore Hospital and Liverpool Hospital in Sydney; Fiona Stanley Hospital and Sir Charles Gairdner Hospital in Western Australia and Royal Adelaide Hospital in South Australia.
 It is possible that other sites may also join the trial at a later stage.